-Mallet putters are typically defined by their large clubheads that are designed in a variety of shapes and sizes.
-The most common mallet putter clubhead shapes are square, semi-circle or what is referred to as the half-moon shape.
+Mallet putters are typically defined by their large heads that are designed in a variety of shapes and sizes.
+The most common mallet putter head shapes are square, semi-circle or what is referred to as the half-moon shape.
 The traditional mallet putter has a square or rounded back.
-A great example of a traditional mallet putter is the Pendragon by ARGOLF with its large clubhead and squared back.
+A great example of a traditional mallet putter is the PENDRAGON by ARGOLF with its large club head and squared back.

 However, many club manufacturers have taken a different approach to the design of the mallet putter to incorporate other styles.
-One example of this is the Perceval from ARGOLF – a half-mallet putter that features a symmetrical design using side wings.
+One example of this is the PERCEVAL by ARGOLF – a half mallet putter that features a symmetrical design using side wings.

 What are the benefits of using a Mallet Putter ?

-There are several benefits to using a mallet putter, but most of it depends on the player’s putting stroke and the general feel that agrees with the player.
-Golfers with a putting stroke that is straight back and straight forward tend to enjoy the mallet putter because its center of gravity is toward the back of the club.
-The specific design of the mallet putter makes it easier for this type of player to keep the clubface square through the putting stroke which yields more accurate and consistent putts.
+There are several benefits to using a mallet putter, but most of them depend on the player’s putting stroke and the general feel that agrees with the player.
+Golfers with a putting stroke that is straight back and straight forward tend to enjoy the mallet putter because its center of gravity is towards the back of the club.
+The specific design of the mallet putter makes it easier for this type of player to keep the club’s face square through the putting stroke which yields to more accurate and consistent putts.

 When you are trying to decide which putter is best for you, it ultimately comes down to what feels best in your hands.
 A key characteristic to any putter is its feel – and that is completely subjective to each individual golf player.
 Because of its varied weight distribution, mallet putters provide a completely different feel than what a blade putter provides.

-Overall, the mallet putter is known to provide better stability, straighter putting strokes and a high performance on long distance putts – especially for the less advanced golfer.
+Overall, the mallet putter is known to provide better stability, straighter putting strokes and a high performance on long-distance putts – especially for the less advanced golfers.

 How to choose the best Mallet putter ?